MircaMircas/smdc/README.md

 A prior copy of the game is required to extract the assets.
 Specifically you will need to provide the US version.

 ## Building for Sega Dreamcast
-# Just use the builder found here: https://colab.research.google.com/drive/1JsN-2JOu1tzzHKowCJJRgtL01XgejZTE #
+# Just use the CDI builder found here: https://colab.research.google.com/drive/1JsN-2JOu1tzzHKowCJJRgtL01XgejZTE #

 Nobody follows directions anyway.
 If you want to build it the real way, I'll leave the reset of the docs, but I know they'll go unread.